microsoft/vscode-jupyter/TELEMETRY.md

                 - `'couldNotLocateRequireConfigEnd'`
                 - `'noRequireConfigEntries'`
             - `patternUsedToRegisterRequireConfig`: `<see below>`
+            Pattern (code style) used to register require.config entries.
             Pattern (code style) used to register require.config enties.
             Possible values include:
                 - `null or <empty>`